java9-modularity/gradle-modules-plugin/test-project/README.md

 `../gradlew -c local_maven_settings.gradle clean build`

-It will use the latest locally published version of the plugin  to compile the test project with modules and run the unit tests.
+It will use the locally published version of the plugin to compile the test project with modules and run the unit tests.

 Internal test project
 ===

-This mode is enabled in `ModulePluginSmokeTest` by passing an extra parameter (`-c smoke_test_settings.gradle`) that points to `smoke_test_build.gradle` instead of `build.gradle`.
-It doesn't resolve a plugin jar.
+This mode is enabled in `ModulePluginSmokeTest` by passing an extra parameter (`-c smoke_test_settings.gradle`).
-Instead, it relies on the smoke test to makes the plugin under development available to the test project by sharing a classpath (using Gradle TestKit).
+`smoke_test_settings.gradle` script configures plugin management for `build.gradle` so that the plugin cannot be resolved from a Gradle plugin repository.
+Instead, it relies on the smoke test to make the plugin under development available to the test project by sharing a classpath (using Gradle TestKit).

 __CAUTION:__ This approach won't work outside of the smoke test, it will break the build because the plugin jar won't be resolved.